dong0/kintone-ui-component/CONTRIBUTING.md

 ## Command Guide

-The commands are provided as npm-scripts. please execute `pnpm run { Command }` in the terminal.
+The commands are provided as npm-scripts, please execute `pnpm run { Command }` in the terminal.

 |Command| Summary|
 | :---- | :---- |